burlachenkok/exploring-python3/python3-note.md

 ## Working with Tuples

 A tuple consists of several values separated by commas.
-It is not possible to assign to the individual items of a tuple, however, it is possible to create tuples that contain mutable objects, such as lists.
+It is not possible to assign to the individual values of tuple elements, however, it is possible to create tuples that contain mutable objects, such as lists.
 Tuples are immutable and usually contain a heterogeneous sequence of elements that are accessed via unpacking.

-A tuple with one item is constructed by following a value with a comma (it is not sufficient to enclose a single value in parentheses).
-And so to create a tuple with one element is possible only with this required syntactic trick.
+A tuple with one item is constructed by a special syntax rule.
+We construct it via a value followed by a comma (it is not sufficient to enclose a single value in parentheses).
+And so, creating a tuple with one element is possible only with this required syntactic trick.
 Example:
 ```python
 a = (12,)
 ```